 This is still important.
-In last year’s Candidate Experience Research Report, 41% of surveyed candidates who gave their experience the lowest possible score said they would be more inclined to take their business to a competitor.
-64% who gave their experience the highest score said they planned on increasing their buying relationship with the employer.
+In the Talent Board’s latest Candidate Experience Research Report, 50% of surveyed candidates who gave their experience the lowest possible score said they would be more inclined to take their business to a competitor.
+70% who gave their experience the highest score said they planned on increasing their buying relationship with the employer.

 In years past, great candidate experiences were identified and measured by their capacity to build up an employer’s brand.
 Today, great candidate experiences are measured by their ability to break down barriers in the way of job candidacy.

 In HireVue’s recent survey of 600 HR professionals, 79% said “Finding enough qualified candidates” was one of their biggest challenges.
 Considering 2019’s record employment numbers, this makes sense.

 It means that the best candidate experience is the one that:

 - Is easiest for already employed, passive candidates to complete;

 If your hiring process takes too much time, or is just generally inconvenient, it doesn’t matter what your sourcing efforts or nurture programs look like: the best candidates are more than happy to stay at their current job.

 Tailoring Your Candidate Experience to Today’s Job Market